To submit a Medium story to a publication, you need to be the author of the publication.

 For example, let’s take a look at one of the most popular publications, Start it up:

 In the navigation menu, there is a section that says “Submit”.
-This opens up a page that explains the application process to the publication.
+This opens up a page that explains the application process for the publication.

 Not All Publications Accept New Writers